Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Problem Setup

-The secondary objective is to keep the alert ratio as small as possible and not return an alert for the pixels that satisfy \ref{eq:certified_recovery_formulation}.
+$v(x^\prime)_{i, j}=0$ means an alert on pixel $x^\prime_{i, j}$.
+However, if $x^\prime$ is not an adversarial example, then this is a false alert.
+In that case the fraction of pixels for which we return false alert is called \emph{false alert ratio} (FAR).
+The secondary objective is to keep FAR as small as possible.

 Depending on the objective our goal is to certify one of the conditions \ref{eq:certified_recovery_formulation}, \ref{eq:certified_detection_formulation} for each pixel $x_{i, j}$.
-It gives us a lower bound on attacker objective under any adversarial patch attack from $\mathcal{P}$.
+This provides us an upper bound on an attacker's effectiveness under any adversarial patch attack from $\mathcal{P}$.